andrew-from-pretoria/docs-content/content/learn/04.electronics/07.low-power/low-power.md

 LowPower.detachAdcInterrupt();
 ```

-Callback functions are to be used when the system wakes up from sleep state via configured interruption.
+Callback functions are to be used when the system wakes up from sleep state via a configured interrupt.
 In this function, and as an entire software architecture, usually it is a good practice to avoid using delay() and long running functions.
 This is to avoid what is called **Blocking Operation** and to be designed in **Non-Blocking Operation** fashion, which very helpful for this types of design cases.
 In this instances, this will help design power efficient system in parallel being a responsive system.

 ### Low Power Example Using LoRa® Technology Transmitter